Chapter 4 : Counterstroke

 It wasn’t unheard of for me to get into a fight in the corridor.
 A couple of years ago I’d fought with Archie Summerby, a Hufflepuff who was two years ahead of me.
 Hufflepuffs generally didn’t get into fights, but he was a gentleman about it; he apologised to me immediately afterwards, and I, caught off guard, had then apologised as well.
 Somehow, we’d become friends after that, and I’d been quite sorry to see him leave last year when he graduated.

-“Thanks, that makes me feel loads better,” I said sarcastically.
-“Your brother’s got some really lovely friends.”
+“Good, thanks, that makes me feel loads better,” I said sarcastically.

 Sirius was silent for a moment, and I thought the conversation was over.
-But then he asked me softly, “Does he do that a lot?”
+But then he asked me softly, “Does Regulus do that a lot?”

 I rolled my eyes.
 “Why don’t you ask him yourself?
 He’s your brother.”